Show All Answers

 The Minnesota Department of Health has this information on their website.
 Radon problems usually can be repaired for about the same amount as other common home repairs (washer or dryer, new hot water heater installed).
 On average, mitigation services will cost between $200 and $2,500.
 The price is largely dependent on your home's construction and the strength of the radon source.
 If you are interested in receiving a test kit please contact the Mille Lacs County Community and Veterans Services office at 320-983-8208.

 Radon test kits can be purchased at most hardware stores and range in price from $5 to $25.
-Mille Lacs County Community and Veteran Services is offering radon test kits free to Mille Lacs County residents, while supplies last.
+As of 01/27/2020, Mille Lacs County Community and Veterans Services offer radon kits for $5 each to Mille Lacs County residents, while supplies last.
 Mille Lacs County has a limited supply of test kits.
 If you are interested in receiving a test kit please contact the Mille Lacs County Community and Veterans Services office at 320-983-8208.
 If you are not a Mille Lacs County resident, please contact your local public health department and ask about radon test kits.